chrisdev/django-flatpages-x/README.rst

 An extension to django.contrib.flatpages to provide for

 - Support markdown and other similar markup formats.
-   You can alos provide you own markup  format parser.
+   You can also provide you own markup  format parser.

--  Optional support for the excellent markTtUp jquey editor This requires the installation django-markitup.
+- Optional support for the excellent markTtUp jquery editor This requires the installation django-markitup.

 - Easy inclusion of images in flatpages.
-Note Admin image thumbnails require the installation  of sorl thumbnails
+Note Admin image thumbnails require the installation  of sorl thumbnails.

--  The inclusion of metatag keywords and descriptions in flatpages
+- The inclusion of metatag keywords and descriptions in flatpages.

-- Some support for revisions
+- Some support for revisions.

-Migrating you data to flapages_x should not be difficult since the data which currently in the contrib Flatpage model (content, titles) is not affected.
+Migrating you data to flapages_x should not be difficult since the data which currently in the contrib.Flatpage model (content, titles) is not affected.
 Your templates will still utilize the  *{{flatpage.content}}* and *{{flatpage.body}}* context variables.
 Once you installed flatpages_x the markdown formatted content